top of page

 A 50$ donation provides 33 hot meal for our guests.

-77,780 – estimated number residents in Montgomery County who are classified “food insecure” meaning unreliable access to sufficient, affordable, nutritious food.
-This figure includes an estimated 33,000 children, more than in any other Maryland county.
+34% of residents in Montgomery County are classified “food insecure” meaning unreliable access to sufficient, affordable, nutritious food.
+(2024 Capital Area Food Bank Hunger Report)

 According to St. Martin food distribution in Gaithersburg, MD for the week ending October 16, 2023, they served 398 families -- yet another 30-year record for a non-holiday distribution.
 They have served over 300 families every week since early July 2023.